-As you may have gathered, food is something we’re extremely passionate about, with that in mind we’ve decided to share a list of some of our favorite options that Bansko has to offer.
+As you may have gathered, food is something we’re extremely passionate about, with that in mind we’ve decided to share a list of some of our favourite options that Bansko has to offer.
 Whether you’re staying with us in our catered or B&B chalets, getting out and tasting some of the local dishes is a must during your holiday with us.

 Within Bansko you’ll find a range of ‘Mehana’ which simply translates to tavern.
 This typically refers to a traditional restaurant where you’re likely to find local Bulgarian dishes.
 The food found here is often fresh, very hearty and made based on age old recipes that have been passed down generationally.